 - Driver fatigue

-- Brake failure, defective brakes or overheated brakes
+- Brake failure, defective brakes, or overheated brakes

 - Mechanical malfunctions

-- Poor Safety Measures
+- Poor safety measures

+Large truck accidents can also occur if loose cargo is unstable, causing the driver to lose control of the truck.
 The economic incentives in the trucking industry also weigh in on the problem.
-The 18 wheeler driver might not have undergone proper training, or he or she could be driving under the influence or without sleep.
+The 18-wheeler driver might not have undergone proper training, or he or she could be driving under the influence or without sleep.

-Hours-Of-Service (HOS) Rules
+Hours-of-Service (HOS) Rules

 The final rule also allows drivers to use the “34-hour restart” provision only once during any seven-day period.
 This allows them to restart the clock on their work week if they are off duty for at least 34 consecutive hours.